 Stowe always claimed that the main characters in Uncle Tom’s Cabin were not based on specific people, yet she did document that many incidents in the book were based in fact.
-While it’s not widely remembered today, Stowe published a book, The Key to Uncle Tom’s Cabin, in 1853, a year after the novel's publication, to showcase some of the factual background behind her fictional narrative.
+While it’s not widely remembered today, Stowe published a closely related book, The Key to Uncle Tom’s Cabin, in 1853, a year after the novel's publication, to showcase some of the factual background behind her fictional narrative.

 The Key to Uncle Tom’s Cabin provides copious excerpts from published slave narratives as well as stories that Stowe had personally heard of life under slavery.
-While she was obviously careful not to reveal everything she might have known about people who were still actively helping slaves to escape, The Key to Uncle Tom’s Cabin does amount to a 500-page indictment of American slavery.
+While she was obviously careful not to reveal everything she might have known about people who were still actively helping slaves to escape, The Key to Uncle Tom’s Cabin did amount to a 500-page indictment of American slavery.

 The Impact of Uncle Tom’s Cabin Was Enormous

 As Uncle Tom’s Cabin became the most discussed work of fiction in the United States, there’s no doubt that the novel influenced feelings about slavery.
-With readers relating very deeply to the characters, the issue of slavery was transformed from being an abstract concern to something very personal and emotional.
+With readers relating very deeply to the characters, the issue of slavery was transformed from an abstract concern to something very personal and emotional.